dr-who/stutools/README.md

       spit -f device -c wk2048x1    # x1 means write the LBA size once (or a Glow-high range), instead of being time limited.

+## NUMA binding

+      By default the spit threads are distributed evenly between the NUMA nodes.
+To disable NUMA pinning use the -n option.
+For example with j51 (51 threads) spit may output:

+      *info* NUMA[0] 26 pinned on 24 hardware threads, NUMA[1] 25 pinned on 24 hardware threads,

+      To bind all threads to NUMA node 0 use -U 0.
+The output will then be:

+      *info* NUMA[0] 51 pinned on 24 hardware threads, NUMA[1] 0 pinned on 24 hardware threads,

 ## SNIA Common tests
       spit -f device -p G -c wk64    # precondition random 4k writes, test seq writes 64KiB